 With recurrent restriction, our bodies live in fear of starvation and undernourishment.
 In response, the body activates its “anti-starvation mechanisms” to regulate weight and prevent starvation.
 Researchers continue to study this topic to understand more about the weight cycling phenomenon and why it occurs.
 Although there is still lots to learn, there are some fundamental studies that show unfavourable physical health outcomes associated with yo-yo dieting.
 I’ve listed 5 of the major (and many) physical changes are linked to poor health outcomes in dieting:

 Cyclical dieting alters our hormones significantly.
 As a response to weight loss, our bodies try to regulate physiological functions by making up for restricted energy.
-In order to do this, your body signals to your brain to increase your hunger hormone (ghrelin), while simultaneously reducing your energy expenditure.
+In order to do this, your body signals to your brain to increase your hunger hormone (ghrelin).
+While simultaneously reducing your energy expenditure.
 The result?
 You desire more calories than you actually require, making it very easy to regain weight through excess consumption.
-In our practice, we often see restrictive eating lead to binge eating, a feeling of loss of control around food, and what people describe as food or carbohydrate ‘addiction’.
+In our practice, we often see restrictive eating lead to binge eating.
+Which is characterized by a feeling of loss of control around food.
+Some people describe it as food or carbohydrate ‘addiction’.
 This is NOT addiction!
-This is your body seeking fuel in the face of starvation – and the easiest way to undo it is to eat enough.
+This is your body seeking fuel in the face of starvation.
+The easiest way to undo it – is to eat enough.

-When we look at weight cycling – which is a common side effect of dieting, one study showed that ‘overweight’ women who had repeatedly dieted had higher blood pressure than ‘overweight’ women who had never dieted at all – indicating that hypertension may actually be worsened by weight cycling and strengthening the evidence that prescribing diets come with inherent risk.
+When we look at weight cycling – which is a common side effect of dieting, one study showed that ‘overweight’ women who had repeatedly dieted had higher blood pressure than ‘overweight’ women who had never dieted at all.
+Indicating that hypertension may actually be worsened by weight cycling.
+This also strengthens the evidence that prescribing diets come with inherent risk.

 Blood glucose and insulin

 Our blood sugars are regulated by a hormone called insulin.
-When we eat carbohydrates, they are broken down into glucose and absorbed into our blood stream, triggering a release of insulin.
-This is because glucose, our bodies preferred fuel, needs the help of insulin to move it from our blood to other areas of our bodies for use or storage.
+When we eat carbohydrates, they are broken down into glucose and absorbed into our blood stream.
+This triggers a release of insulin.
+This is because glucose – our bodies preferred fuel – needs the help of insulin to move it from our blood to other areas of our bodies for use or storage.